imazen/imageflow-dotnet-server/README.md

  * Sharpening is now done with `f.sharpen`, not `a.sharpen`, and `a.sharpen` is ignored.
  * Noise removal is not yet supported, so `a.removenoise` is ignored.
  * Blurring is not yet supported, so `a.blur` is ignored.
- * ICC profiles are never ignored, so `ignoreicc` is ignored.
  * 404 redirects are not implemented, so `404` is ignored.

 ## Integrations into Other Systems